 The Rural Portfolio aims to improve health outcomes for rural and remote communities in Queensland as well as encourage health students to consider a career in rural health.
-We do this by running fundraising events for our rural charity partners, rural clinical skills trips, rural high school visits, subsidizing rural conferences for health students and facilitating students to immerse themselves in rural health careers through the Longlook program.
+We do this by running fundraising events for our rural charity partners, seminar and information nights, rural clinical skills trips, rural high school visits, providing bush bursaries for rural summer placements, subsidising rural conferences such as RDAQ for health students and facilitating students to immerse themselves in rural health careers through the Longlook program.

 The activities of our Rural Portfolio are supported by a number of rural organisations for health professionals.
 These include;